rigdev/docs/docs/capsules/github-actions.md

 import ThemedImage from '@theme/ThemedImage';

 # Deploy your application to a Capsule using Github Actions

-## Overview

-In this document you'll learn how to build and deploy your application automatically using [Github Actions](https://github.com/features/actions).
+In this document, you'll learn how to build and deploy your application automatically using [Github Actions](https://github.com/features/actions).

 ## Prerequisites

 It is assumed that you have a Rig Capsule up and running, see [Deploy Your Application](/capsules/create-deploy) if not.
-You should also have a Github repository which you would like to build and deploy to your capsule.
+You should also have a GitHub repository that you would like to build and deploy to your capsule.

 ## Example workflow using the actions

 Rig exposes [two different actions](https://github.com/rigdev/actions), `build` and `deploy`.
 The `build` action assumes you have a Docker image you want to deploy and makes a Rig build off of it.
 The `deploy` action can then deploy the previously (or any other) generated build to a capsule.
 As you need a Docker image to build and deploy, it is common to prefix these two actions with [Docker Github actions](https://docs.docker.com/build/ci/github-actions/) to build and publish an image.

-The following Github workflow example showcases how you can
+The following GitHub workflow example showcases how you can

 1. Build a Docker image from a new commit
 2. Make a Rig build from that Docker image